Table of Contents

 When you decide to keep your car after an accident, navigating the process of repairing it for damages can be confusing.
 Thankfully, California law offers consumer protections through a set of regulations known as the Automotive Repair Act.

-Below are some key points you should know as a customer:
+Below are some key points you have to learn as a customer:

-- You have the right to select the auto body repair shop that best suits your needs.
-This flexibility allows you to find a reputable business you trust, unlike some insurance policies that might restrict your options.
+- You have the right to select the auto body repair shop that suits your needs.
+This flexibility allows you to choose a proper business, unlike some insurance policies that might restrict your options.

 - While you have the freedom to choose a repair shop for your car, it’s important to keep your insurance company informed.
-Most policies require filing a claim, submitting proof of loss, and allowing them to inspect the damage.
+The majority of policies require filing a claim, submitting proof of loss, and allowing them to inspect the damage.

 - Don’t feel pressured to get quotes from multiple shops.
-California law mandates that your chosen repair facility provide a written estimate upfront, ensuring transparency before any work begins.
+California law requires that your chosen repair facility provide a written estimate up front, establishing transparency before any work begins.

 - As the car owner, you are generally responsible for upfront repair costs.
 However, your insurance policy might cover a portion of the expense minus any deductibles or depreciation.
 It is advisable to review your policy details beforehand.